Trump’s legal team exited after he insisted impeachment defense focus on false claims of election fraud

 “It truly was mutual,” the person said.
 “The president wanted a different defense.
 The president wanted a different approach and a different team.”

-Trump spokesman Jason Miller also said Sunday that the split with his lawyers was mutual, but rejected the notion that the former president wants to focus on election fraud in the Senate trial, calling that account “fake news.”
+Trump spokesman Jason Miller also said Sunday that the split with his lawyers was mutual but rejected the notion that the former president wants to focus on election fraud in the Senate trial, calling that account “fake news.”

 “The only guidance offered has been to focus on the unconstitutional nature of the impeachment to which 45 senators have already voted in agreement,” Miller wrote in a text message.